awslabs/aws-streamer/README.md

 ## Prerequisites

+- Python 3.7 or newer.

-- If you are on Jetson platform (which by default has Python 3.6 installed), then do the following:
+    Tip: If your system has by default installed Python 3.6, then do the following:
     ```
     sudo ln -s /usr/bin/python3.6 /usr/bin/python3.7
     ```